Sickness absence management policy and procedure

 No notification of absence

 Absence that has not been notified in accordance with University procedures will be treated as unauthorised and unpaid absence unless an acceptable reason is given subsequently.
 If an employee does not report for work and has not informed the Nominated Person why they have not attended, the Nominated Person will take all reasonable steps to contact the employee, by telephoning or writing and any actions taken will be recorded.
-If it is not possible for contact to be made, the Nominated Person should contact Human Resources for advice.
+If it is not possible for contact to be made, the Nominated Person should contact the People Support team for advice.

 The degree of urgency in finding why the employee has not reported in will vary according to the known personal circumstances of the employee, but where the employee lives alone consideration should be given to the possibility that they are in need of assistance.